-\Only ErigoPro
+Only ErigoPro

 The Erigo includes several features to provide safe early mobilization and active stimulation of the patient.
-All in all, the Erigo combines gradual verticalization with robotic leg movement and cyclic leg loading to ensure the safety which is necessary for the stabilization of the patient in the upright position.
+All in all, the Erigo combines gradual verticalization with robotic leg movement and cyclic leg loading.
+This leads to significantly less therapy disruptions compared to a classic tilt table approach.